havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

     - #### **RemoveUnit**

         - `RemoveUnit`(unitType : TrgUnit, player : TrgPlayer) : Action
             Remove all [unitType] units of [player] from the map, including units still in the production queue.
 Can remove nuclear missiles that have not been launched in Nuclear Silos.
-The population taken up by the removed units will decrease in the next frame.
+The supply used by the removed units will decrease in the next frame.

         - `RemoveUnitAt`(number : TrgCount, unitType : TrgUnit, area : TrgLocation, player : TrgPlayer) : Action
             Remove up to [number] [unitType] units of [player] in [area] from the map, [number] = 0 represents all (All) units.
 Does not include units still in the production queue.
 Will not remove nuclear missiles that have not been launched in Nuclear Silos.
-The population taken up by the removed units will decrease in the next frame.
+The supply used by the removed units will decrease in the next frame.

             > RemoveUnitAt(All, "Scanner Sweep", "Anywhere", P1) cannot remove Scanner Sweep units.
             > RemoveUnitAt(All, "Map Revealer", "Anywhere", P1) cannot remove Map Revealer units.

             > **Warning**
             > This action has a bug:
-            > If after executing this action, any unit inside a transporter (dropship/shuttle/overlord/bunker) in the area is removed, then all units of the same type in that transporter (dropship/shuttle/overlord/bunker) will be removed, and these removed units will not be counted within the [number] parameter specified.
+            > If this action removes any unit inside a transporter (Dropship/Bunker, etc.), then all units of the same type inside that transporter (Dropship/Bunker, etc.) will be removed, and these removed units will not be counted within the [number] parameter specified.
-            > For example, if RemoveUnitAt(1, "Terran Marine", "Location 1", P1) removes a marine inside a bunker in Location 1, then all marines in that bunker will be removed, and if there are more marines outside the bunker in that area, one more will be removed.
+            > For example, if executing RemoveUnitAt(1, "Terran Marine", "Location 1", P1) removes a marine inside a bunker in Location 1, then all marines in that bunker will be removed, and if there are more marines outside the bunker in that area, one more will be removed.

     <br />